6d61726b760a/markv.id.au/curriculum_vitae.md

 In this role I have been able to be a part of a number of key initiatives in the business, such as the establishment of an SRE function, transition to data driven operational intelligence, and migration between public cloud providers.
 As a part of the cloud provider migration I have been instrumental in the creation of a federated operating model, driving integration between the US,AU, and UK CoreLogic businesses.

+Recently another key area that I have had the opportunity to contribute to is the creation of an observability strategy for the Australian business.
+This work involved an assesment of the current tooling, indentification of requirements.
+This work is still in progress.

 __Professional, Development Operations__
 __Jan 2018 - Dec 2018__

 As a Development Operations engineer, I am responsible for the cloud based infrastructre in use at CoreLogic International.
 This includes environment provisioning and maintenance, cloud provider cost optimization, best practice implementation and technology stack improvements.

 A significant portion of this role included liasing with application teams to create the best possible environment with the tools and products available.
-In some cases this involved identifying areas that could make the application more elastic or fault tolerant, while in other cases I had the opportunity to design an entire environment: architecting for security, reliability, efficiency, and cost.
+In some cases this involved identifying areas that could make the application more elastic or fault tolerant, while in other cases I haved the opportunity to design an entire environment: architecting for security, reliability, efficiency, and cost.

 __Professional, Systems Administration__
 __Mar 2017 - Dec 2017__